IAsDoubleYou/advanced_snapshot/README.md

 Your support is greatly appreciated!

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](